 The accessibility policy also involves information and awareness-raising of the general public.
 The MBTA plans marketing campaigns to spread the message that access benefits all customers – seniors, parents, students, commuters, tourists, and countless other customers who travel each day.

-The accessibility of a public transit network like Boston’s is a huge job including infrastructure, vehicles and equipment.
+Developing an accessible public transportation represents a huge job for the city of Boston including infrastructure, vehicles and equipment.
 But all this would be small without staff training, traveler information and communication between departments.
 The MBTA maintains a massive data base on its website, which may be a source of inspiration for many transport authorities around the world.

 In Boston, over the last decade, 50 new station elevators and 1,000 accessible buses have been added.
 But access is still in motion.